grpc/proposal/A55-xds-stateful-session-affinity.md

 * the policy's subchannel picker pseudo-code is as follows:

 ```
-   func pickSubchannel() {
+   func pick() {
      overrideHost = value of "override-host" pick argument;
      if overrideHost is not present then {
-       childSubchannel = subchannel from delegated child policy;
-       add childSubchannel to overrideHostMap as described above;
-       return childSubchannel as the pick;
+       // delegate pick to the child policy
+       return childPicker.pick(); // will add subchannel to our map
      }
-     processedSet = empty  /* used to skip already processed addresses */
      create equivalentAddressList and add overrideHost to it;
+     idleSubchannel = none;
+     foundConnecting = false;
      for-each address in equivalentAddressList {
-       add address to processedSet;
        entry = overrideHostMap entry for address;
        if entry found then {
          subchannel = subchannel from entry;
          if subchannel is READY then {
            return subchannel as the pick;
+         } else if subchannel is IDLE and idleSubchannel is none then {
+           idleSubchannel = subchannel;
+         } else if subchannel is CONNECTING {
+           foundConnecting = true;
          }
-         equEquivalentAddresses = equivalent addresses from entry;
+         equAddresses = equivalent addresses from entry;
-         newAddresses = subset of equEquivalentAddresses not present in processedSet;
+         newAddresses = subset of equAddresses not already present in equivalentAddressList;
-         add newAddresses to equivalentAddresses at the end;
+         add newAddresses to the end of equivalentAddressList;
        }
      }
-     /* no suitable entry found in overrideHostMap */
-     if overrideHost address is not in validEndpoints map {
+     if idleSubchannel is not none then {
-       return subchannel from delegated child policy;
+       trigger connection attempt on idleSubchannel;
+       return queue as pick result;
      }
-     endpointEntry = validEndpoints entry for overrideHost;
-     create a subchannel with overrideHost and equivalentAddresses from endpointEntry;
-     if and when subchannel goes READY then {
+     if foundConnecting then {
-       add it to overrideHostMap and return as the pick;
-     } else {
-       /* subchannel is in TRANSIENT_FAILURE */
-       return subchannel from delegated child policy;
+       return queue as pick result;
      }
+     return childPicker.pick();
    }
 ```